-Study finds no benefit, higher death rate in patients taking hydroxychloroquine for Covid-19 - Local News 8
+Study finds no benefit, higher death rate in patients taking hydroxychloroquine for COVID-19 - Local News 8

-Coronavirus patients taking hydroxychloroquine, a treatment touted by President Trump, were no less likely to need mechanical ventilation and had higher deaths rates compared to those who did not take the drug, according to a study of hundreds of patients at US Veterans Health Administration medical centers.
+Coronavirus patients taking hydroxychloroquine were no less likely to need mechanical ventilation and had higher death rates compared to those who did not take the drug, according to a study of hundreds of patients at US Veterans Health Administration medical centers.

 The study, which reviewed veterans’ medical charts, was posted Tuesday on medrxiv.org, a pre-print server, meaning it was not peer reviewed or published in a medical journal.
 The research was funded by the National Institutes of Health and the University of Virginia.